Close

 H. Details of remuneration to directors

 As stated in the Corporate Governance Report, sitting fees is paid to Independent Directors for attending Board/Committee meetings.
-They are also entitled to reimbursement of actual travel expenses, boarding and lodging, conveyance and incidental expenses incurred in attending such meetings in accordance with the travel policy for directors.
-In addition, the Independent Directors are also eligible for commission every year as may be recommended by the Nomination and Remuneration Committee and approved by the Board within the overall limit of ' 4 Crore or 1% of the net profits of the Company calculated in accordance with section 198 of the Companies Act, 2013, whichever is higher, as approved by the shareholders through Postal Ballot Resolution effective January 18, 2019.
+They are also entitled to reimbursement of actual travel expenses, boarding and lodging, conveyance and incidental expenses incurred in attending such meetings.
+In addition, the Independent Directors are also eligible for commission every year as may be recommended by the Nomination and Remuneration Committee and approved by the Board within the overall limit of Rs4 Crore or 1% of the net profits of the Company calculated in accordance with section 198 of the Companies Act, 2013, whichever is higher, as approved by the shareholders in twenty third Annual General Meeting held on August 09, 2022.
 Criteria for payment of remuneration to Independent Directors are as given below:

 i.
 Membership of Committees